 '''

 PROCEDURE DIVISION.

 START.

-MOVE O TO I-O-TYPE, A-MODE.
+MOVE 0 TO I-O-TYPE, A-MODE.

 CALL "CKOPENSHR" USING FILETABLE, STAT <--- open file for shared

 access

-: <--- test status
+. <--- test status

 FIND-RECORD.

 MOVE 2 TO RELOP.

-MOVE "OOO-OOOO" TO KEYVAL.
+MOVE "000-0000" TO KEYVAL.

 MOVE 23 TO KEYLOC,

 MOVE 8 TO KEYLENGTH.

 MOVE 1 TO LOCKCOND.

 CALL "CKLOCK" USING FILETABLE, STAT, LOCKCOND. <--- lock file

 unconditionally

 CALL "CKSTART" USING FILETABLE,

 STAT, RELOP, KEYVAL, KEYLOC, KEYLENGTH. <--- position pointer to

 lowest key value

-: <--- test status
+. <--- test status

 READ-RECORD.

-CALL "CKREAD" USING FILETABLE, STAT, REC, RECSIZE --- read record
+CALL "CKREAD" USING FILETABLE, STAT, REC, RECSIZE <--- read record

 IF STATUS-KEY-1 ="1"<--- end of file

 GO TO END-OF-READ.

 IF STATUS-KEY-1 ="0"<--- if successful, display record read

 DISPLAY REC.

-<--- test status for errors
+. <--- test status for errors

 TO TO READ-RECORD.

 END-OF-READ.

 CALL "CKUNLOCK" USING FILETABLE, STAT. <---- unlock file

 '''

-CKREADBYKEY A call to CKREADBYKEY makes available a record identified by key value from a KSAM file.
-CAL C "CKREADBYKEY" USING filetable, status, record, key, keyloc, recordsize Records can b value.
-This o you specify.
-T random order be read from a KSAM file in an order determined by key rder need not be sequential; in fact, it can be any order This type of access is used to access individual records in by key value.
-Parameters filetable An 8 halfword record containing the number and name of the file, its input/output type, access mode, and a code indicating whether the previous operation was successful and if so what it was. status One halfword (two 8-bit characters) set to a pair of values upon completion of the call to CKREADBYKEY indicating whether the call was successful and if not why not. record A record defined in the WORKING-STORAGE SECTION into which the contents of a record located by key value is read. key An item whose value is used by CKREADBYKEY to locate the record to be read.
-Key values in the file identified by filetable are compared to the value of key until the first record with an equal value is found. keyloc One halfword integer $(S9(4)COMP)$ set to the starting character position of the key in the KSAM data record (first position is character 1).
-The keyloc parameter identifies the file key to be compared with key . recordsize An integer $(S9(4)COMP)$ containing the length in characters of the record being read; it must be less than or equal to the maximum record length established for the file at creation.
-Operation Notes In order to use the CKREADBYKEY procedure, the file must be opened for either input or input/output.
+CKREADBYKEY

+A call to CKREADBYKEY makes available a record identified by key value from a KSAM file.

+CALL "CKREADBYKEY" USING filetable, status, record, key, keyloc, recordsize

+Records can be read from a KSAM file in an order determined by key value.
+This order need not be sequential; in fact, it can be any order you specify.
+This type of access is used to access individual records in random order by key value.

+In order to use the CKREADBYKEY procedure, the file must be opened for either input or input/output.
 The access mode can be either random or dynamic, but must not be sequential.

 Execution of CKREADBYKEY causes the value of key to be compared to the value of the key at location keyloc in the KSAM file data records.
-When a key is found whose value is identical to that of key , the record pointer is moved to the beginning of that record and the record is read into the location record .
-If no record can be found whose key value equals that of key , an invalid key condition is diagnosed and status is set to the value 23.
+When a key is found whose value is identical to that of key, the record pointer is moved to the beginning of that record and the record is read into the location record.

+If no record can be found whose key value equals that of key, an invalid key condition is diagnosed and status is set to the value 23.